eo33/dug-tech_writing_sample/README.md

-# Website
+# Dug technical writing sample

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This is the completed assignment for DUG for the role of technical writer.
+It is build using Docusaurus.